 Home Office may make a site visit when there is a renewal application.
 This is a routine exercise.
 Applicant sponsor must make sure before making their renewal application that everything is in place and they are ‘match-fit’ for a site inspection in case it is requested.

 Sponsor’s current compliance with their duties will be checked during the visit by Home Office officials.
-These duties include record keeping, key personnel appointments, migrant worker etc. If there has been any breach and it is found during the visit it can result in refusal of the renewal application.
+These duties include record-keeping, key personnel appointments, migrant worker, etc. If there has been any breach and it is found during the visit it can result in refusal of the renewal application.

 There are further factors considered by Home Office such as whether a civil penalty has been imposed on the sponsor for employing illegal workers and so on.
-If only everything matches right with appropriate documents submitted with the renewal application, the sponsor will be granted sponsorship license and retain Tier 2 Sponsorship license.
+If only everything matches right with appropriate documents submitted with the renewal application, the sponsor will be granted a sponsorship license and retain Tier 2 Sponsorship license.